What care do I need?

-Pharmacists are qualified experts who provide advice and information on medicines and your health.
-Visit your pharmacist for advice about minor illnesses or injuries.
+Pharmacists are qualified experts who give advice and information on medicines and your health.
+Ask your pharmacist for advice about minor illnesses or injuries.

 If your doctor gives you a prescription (sometimes called a script) for medicine, you can buy it from a pharmacist.
-Pharmacists also sell over the counter medicines and provide a range of services, including advice on how to manage your mental and physical health and health checks.
+Pharmacists also sell over-the-counter medicines and provide a range of services, including advice on how to manage your mental and physical health and health checks.
 They can also refer you to other health professionals and give some vaccinations.

 Find out more about getting the most out of your pharmacist.